dpi-tta-lessons/ruby-basics/content.md

 `my_cat` is an instance of `Cat` (a cat object).
 We can call the method `meow` on the cat object.

-In Ruby, things like numbers and words are all objects with their own actions (called methods) and attributes.
+In Ruby, things like numbers and strings are all objects with their own actions (called methods) and attributes.

 ```ruby
 pp("stressed".reverse)